 Why Learn Power Apps?

 So what’s in it for you?
-Why is it important not just to go through a Power Apps introduction, but to actually learn the tool’s ins and outs?
+Why is it important not just to go through a Power Apps introduction, but to actually learn the ins and outs of the tool?

 First, Power Apps will help you increase productivity within your organization.
 The added efficiency can really create a huge impact on your organization’s success.